There are a few different ways to run a job on SESYNC’s Slurm compute cluster, but all of them ultimately run a command called

 output.
 If you want to specify any other options not included in the default arguments, pass them as a named list to the

-slurm_options argument.
+sbatch option names contain hyphens, as in the example below.
 You cannot use the single-letter shortcuts through rslurm!

 cool_job that runs an R function called